Miatto-research-group/muzero-general/README.md

 `python muzero.py game_number training_opt prev_model_filepath`
 where
-`game_number` is an integer corresponding to the index of the desired game in the games file in alphanumerical order `training_opt` is 0 if training should starts from scratch and 1 if some prev_ous training data should be loaded `prev_model_filepath` is the filepath of the previously trained instance where the checpoint ond pickle file are available
+`game_number` is an integer corresponding to the index of the desired game in the games file in alphanumerical order `training_opt` is 0 if training should start from scratch and 1 if some prev_ous training data should be loaded `prev_model_filepath` is the filepath of the previously trained instance where the checkpoint ond pickle file are available